pius-kamau/pius-kamau/README.md

 I have strong experience in backend engineering using **Node.js**, **Express**, and **PostgreSQL**, where I design secure authentication systems, RESTful APIs, and complex business logic such as invoicing, inventory management, and payment integrations.

 Recently, I built **BiasharaPro**, a multi-user business management system featuring authentication, product and inventory management, invoicing with VAT handling, real-time analytics, low stock alerts, and M-Pesa integration with automated payment confirmation.

+I am currently an ongoing Computer Science student at the **University of the People** (Pasadena, California), where I am deepening my theoretical understanding of algorithms, data structures, and software engineering principles to complement my hands-on development experience.

 I enjoy solving real-world problems, thinking in systems, and building software that is not just functional — but scalable, maintainable, and production-ready.